The Emery/Weiner performing arts program is broken down into two components: stagecraft and theatre arts.

 In addition to the six theatre productions mounted at the school each year, Emery/Weiner Stagecraft students have the opportunity to work on a multitude of special events throughout the school year and, through partnerships with different professional theatre companies within the Houston area, gain experience visiting and learning from technical theatre professionals.

-The Emery/Weiner School offers six major theatrical productions annually (as well as various student productions throughout the year).
+The Emery/Weiner School offers six major theatrical productions annually (as well as various student productions and performance opportunities throughout the year).
 The shows vary greatly from year to year in terms of style and content in order to give students and audiences the opportunity to experience a broad theatrical spectrum.
 All students, grades sixth through twelfth, are eligible to participate in specific productions.

 At the Middle School level, Theatre Arts begins with an introductory theatre rotation in the first semester of the sixth grade year.
 In the second semester of sixth grade, students engage in two longer half-semester rotations, based on their interest and aptitude.
 At the seventh and eighth grade levels, students may choose to enroll in semester-long theatre arts courses, which build acting skills, collaboration, confidence, and creativity.
 Middle School students also have the option to study Dance, with a curriculum designed for both new and experienced dancers.
 Additionally, Middle School students can participate as cast and/or crew members in three mainstage productions offered each year — the Middle School Play, the Middle School Musical, and the One-School Musical, which brings together students from grades sixth through twelfth in one collaborative, family-friendly, community musical.